Junbo345/active_learning/README.md

 ![image](https://github.com/user-attachments/assets/29af6138-e814-4cbd-a672-e21a05b2d7b1) <br/>

-To generate the data, you need the initial data which would be a data frame that has feature columns that contain data for each feature, as well as label columns, which is the one-hot encoding of each class you want to categorize.
+To generate the data, you need the initial data, which would be a data frame with feature columns containing data for each feature and label columns, which is the one-hot encoding of each class you want to categorize.
 Below is the sample data: <br/>

 ![image](https://github.com/user-attachments/assets/93abb92c-6e2a-4e16-b279-d27c4d7cead1)